 - Add in the eggs, vanilla, spices, salt, sweetened condensed milk, and heavy cream and blend until smooth.

-- Now, pour the sweet potato mixture in your pre-baked crust and bake in the oven until the filling is slightly jiggly in the middle but set on the outside.
-This will take anywhere from 50 to 70 minutes.
+- Now, pour the sweet potato mixture into your pre-baked crust and bake in the oven until the filling is slightly jiggly in the middle but set on the outside.
+This will take anywhere from 45-50 minutes.

 - Cool the pie in the turned off oven for about an hour with the door slightly propped open to avoid the pie from cracking, then cool it completely on a wire rack.
 Now you can either store the pie in the fridge for later or dust it with powdered sugar and serve right away.